YinxueLiu/G-QBF/README.md

 ---

 ## 5. Reproducibility notes
+Using the data provided in the examples/RF/Input with the code above (scripts/RandomForest.py) should reproduce the results in examples/RF/Output

+Using the data provided in the examples/FFA-POT/Input with the code above (scripts/FFA_POT.R) shoulr reproduce the results in the examples/FFA-POT/Output

 - Random seed is controlled via `random_state`
 - Results are averaged over multiple runs (`n_run = X`)